jkotests/watirways/manuscript/inspect_element/attribute_value.md

 ### Custom attributes

-There will be some attributes that do not have an associated method:

-* Attributes that are not defined in the HTML specification.
+Attributes that are not defined in the HTML specification will not have an associated method defined.
-* Standard attribute methods that are not yet implemented in Watir-Classic.

 In these cases, the _attribute_value_ method is required.

 Given an element with a custom attribute: